awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Additionally, you can specify the following optional parameters:
 + allowInsecureDownload

-  Determines whether a download can be performed over a connection that is not encrypted with Secure Socket Layer \(SSL\) or Transport Layer Security \(TLS\)\.
+  Determines whether a download can be performed over a connection that isn't encrypted with Secure Socket Layer \(SSL\) or Transport Layer Security \(TLS\)\.
 The default value is `false`\.
-We do not recommend performing downloads without encryption\.
+We don't recommend performing downloads without encryption\.
 If you choose to do so, you assume all associated risks\.
 Security is a shared responsibility between AWS and you\.
 This is described as the shared responsibility model\.
-To learn more, see the [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/)\.
+To learn more, see the [shared responsibility model](http://aws.amazon.com/compliance/shared-responsibility-model/)\.

   Type: Boolean
 + authMethod